Black Beach: History

 The prison was built in the 1940s during the time of the Spanish colonial rule.
 At first, common criminals were imprisoned here, but after the independence of the country in 1968 and the establishment of the dictatorship of Francisco Macías Nguema, many political opponents were imprisoned and killed in the prison, including Bonifacio Ondó Edu and Edmundo Bossio.

-Reputation

-Black Beach has a reputation for systematically neglecting and brutalising inmates.
-Medical treatment is usually denied to inmates and food rations are said to be meager, despite the United Nations' Standard Minimum Rules for the Treatment of Prisoners requiring minimal medical treatment for all prisoners.
+Initially, the methods of execution and torture in the prison consisted of firing squad, garrote, machetes, electrocution, and hanging but they got progressively more brutal over time.

+Notable prisoners